NervanaSystems/ngraph/doc/sphinx/source/frameworks/generic-configs.rst

 or someting entirely from scratch.
-For this category of developer, we have :doc:`documented several ways <../howto/execute>` you can incorporate built-in compiler support for users of your framework; this includes out-of-box support for things like Intel® MKL-DNN and PlaidML.
+For this category of developer, we have :doc:`documented several ways <../howto/execute>` you can incorporate built-in compiler support for users of your framework; this includes out-of-box support for things like Intel® MKL-DNN and PlaidML when your framework supports nGraph as a "backend" or engine.

-For such cases, some sort of :term:`bridge code` will need to be written so that inputs into your framework can be read by the nGraph :abbr:`Intermediate Representation (IR)`.
-It is assumed that framework developers will make use of the :doc:`Core ops<../ops/about>` to create custom bridge code connecting the two.
+   .. important:: nGraph does not provide an interface for "users" of frameworks

-.. important:: It is important to note that nGraph does not provide an interface for "users" of frameworks (we cannot dictate how Tensorflow or MXNet presents things to their users, for example).
-Keep in mind that designing and documenting a user interface (UI) is entirely in the realm of the framework and beyond the scope of the nGraph Compiler stack.
+      (for example, we cannot dictate or control how Tensorflow* or MXNet* presents interfaces to users).
+Please keep in mind that designing and documenting the :abbr:`User Interface (UI)` of step 3 above is entirely in the realm of the framework owner or developer and beyond the scope of the nGraph Compiler stack.
+However, any framework can be designed to make direct use of nGraph Compiler stack-based features and then expose an accompanying UI, output message, or other detail to a user.

 The nGraph :abbr:`IR Intermediate Representation` is format that can understand inputs from a framework.
 Today, there are two primary tasks that can be accomplished